SkylineCommunications/dataminer-docs/develop/CICD/Cross-Organisation/Github/GithubReusableWorkflows/Github_Reusable_Workflows_Automation_Master_Workflow.md

 ### NuGet restore solution

-This is required to make sure creation of an application package (.dmapp) includes all assemblies used within NuGet packages in your Automation Script Solution.
+This is required to make sure creation of an application package (.dmapp) includes all assemblies used within NuGet packages in your Automation script solution.

 ### Upload artifact Package